 Contact Our Experienced Maritime Injury Lawyers Today

-The maritime lawyers at Trueb & Beard, LLC, can protect your rights to benefits under the maintenance and cure doctrine and the Jones Act.
+The maritime lawyers at Trueb Berne & Beard, LLP, can protect your rights to benefits under the maintenance and cure doctrine and the Jones Act.
 With over eight decades of combined experience — and millions of dollars recovered for our clients — we are the lawyers you need on your side.